Pritam-Paul/ML-app-on-Credit-Card-Fraud-Detection/README.md

 # Conclusion
 1. The dataset is huge with over million data points, and the ratio of fraud to valid data is heavily skewed towads valid data.

-Random Forest Classifier is the best model in the given situation as it is fairly accurate in predicting both fraud and valid data, and has the heigest AUC .
-Working with such a large dataset is always a challenge and this helped me learn a lot .

 2. Feature engineering and creation of two new features namely 'errorbalance' and 'HourofDay' yielded fruitful results.

 3. I used undersampling as I have huge data and undersampling the majority call won't effect the data.